-This information menu displays the controller's system type, serial number, and firmware version information.
-From this menu you can also view the current Ethernet network status, Modem status, and EZConnect status.
-The Ethernet network status menus display the Ethernet card's version information, current network configuration, and link status.
+This information menu displays the controller's system type, serial number, firmware version information.
+If a BECSys Ethernet card is installed, the card's firmware version and the current IP address information is also displayed.

 A-8.2: Communication

 Once you have entered System Configuration, select Communication from the menu.
 Under communication, you can select from the following.